CPU Hierarchy 2023 – PC Processors Tier List

 CPU Hierarchy B Tier

 We have reached the second-tier of CPUs.
-Don’t be mistaken; the processors in this category are still more than capable of handling modern-day games and outputting competitive FPS.
+Don’t be mistaken; the processors in this category are still more than capable of handling contemporary games and outputting competitive FPS.
 Second-tier processors might provide the best price-per-performance of all these options.

 The Ryzen 3600 was and possibly still is one of AMD’s most successful processors.
 A processor with 12 threads and minimal power consumption sold for just $200.
 How can someone not love it?

-These days, you could probably snag the 3600 or even the 3600X for as little as $180.
+These days, you could probably acquire the 3600 or even the 3600X for as little as $180.

 AMD Ryzen 5 3600